SleekView for Statify

 Referrer breakdown

-Group rows by referrer host to spot which sources matter, without leaving Statify's data.
+Group rows by referrer host to spot which sources matter, without leaving Statify's data or its privacy guarantees about what gets stored.

 Saved analytics views